LiuxhRobotAI/LiuxhRobotAI.github.io/_talks/2024-03-26-HR-in-ML-LBC.md

 location: "Blankenberge, Belgium"
 ---

-This is a slide for the 43rd Benelux Meeting on Systems and Control 2024 at Blankenberge, Belgium!
+This is a talk for the 43rd Benelux Meeting on Systems and Control 2024 at Blankenberge, Belgium!

 [More information here](https://www.beneluxmeeting.nl/)